rahulroy-io/my-git-guidelines/README.md

     - **Files:**
       - Use lowercase letters.
       - Descriptive names, indicating the file's purpose.
+      - Exception -> README.md in parent directory, although in sub-directories it should follow lower case as readme.md like any oher files

 ## SSH Key Pair:
    - **Public Key:**